 Many nurses work in isolation and Jan Goldsmith, assistant director of Standards (Nursing), at the Nursing and Midwifery Council, recently stated that this in itself presents risks to safe and effective practice, especially when coupled with the inconsistent and variable opportunities for formal education and training to support practice beyond initial registration.6

-- advice and representation before the Nursing and Midwifery Council (NMC)
+- Goldsmith J, Challenges and opportunities, Nursing and Midwifery Council Review Issue

 Nurse Owen had been a practice nurse at the Bluebell Surgery for a period of four years – she was popular with the GPs, the practice staff and patients alike.
 Nurse Owen had individual MPS membership.

 Nurse Owen enjoyed her work, but felt that she wanted to expand her role.
 After discussion with the senior partner, Dr Duncan, it was decided that she would undertake a course

 Nurse Owen completed the course and started to undertake her own minor illness clinics, working in accordance with protocols adopted from a neighbouring practice and nominally under the supervision of Dr Duncan.

 saw Emily Smith, who was a 21-year-old female patient who presented with a history of vague lower abdominal pain, loose motions and malaise.

 Nurse Owen made a diagnosis of gastroenteritis and made the following entry in the notes: